-The set of line break classes for Tibetan should provide a good starting point, even though there is limited practical experience in their implementation.
+The set of line break classes for Tibetan are expected to provide a good starting point, even though there is limited practical experience in their implementation.
 As more experience is gained, some modifications, possibly including new rules or additional line break classes, can be expected.